 This post may contain affiliate links which won't change your price but will share some commission.

-One-Skillet Meal: Everything cooks in a single pan, making cleanup quick and easy.
-Customizable: Swap ingredients, adjust seasonings, or change the style of potatoes to fit your taste.
+One Pan Meal: Everything cooks in a single skillet, making cleanup quick and easy.

 - russet potatoes.
 Their starchy texture makes them perfect for crisping up in the skillet.
 You can also use Yukon Gold for a creamier texture or sweet potatoes for a twist.